kyverno/policy-reporter-docs/content/en/guide/04-helm-chart-core.md

 ### Configure Grafana Dashboards

-To ensure that the ConfigMaps are identified as Dashboards for Grafana they need a special label `grafana_dashboard` and have to be in the namespace of the Grafana installation.
+To ensure that the ConfigMaps are identified as dashboards for Grafana, they need a special label `grafana_dashboard` and must be in the namespace of the Grafana installation.

 The required label is preconfigured but can be changed if needed.
-The namespace of has to be set.
+The namespace must set.
 It is also possible to disable the ConfigMaps entirely.

 ```yaml
 monitoring: